-$show_partition_name\ (p_parent_table\ text,\ p_value\ text,\ OUT\ partition_table\ text,\ OUT\ suffix_timestamp\ timestamp,\ OUT\ suffix_id\ bigint,\ OUT\ table_exists\ boolean)$
+$show_partition_name\ (p_parent_table\ text,\ p_value\ text,\ OUT\ partition_table\ text,\ OUT\ suffix_timestamp\ timestamp,\ OUT\ suffix_id\ biqint,\ OUT\ table_exists\ boolean)$

-• Given a parent table managed by pg_partman (p_parent_table) and an appropriate value (time or id but given in text form for p_value), return the name of the child partition that that value would exist in.

-- If using epoch time partitioning, give the timestamp value, NOT the integer epoch value (use to_timestamp() to convert an epoch value). - Returns a child table name whether the child table actually exists or not - Also returns a raw value (suffix_timestamp or suffix_id) for the partition suffix for the given child table - Also returns a boolean value (table_exists) to say whether that child table actually exists
+- Given a parent table managed by pg_partman (p_parent_table) and an appropriate value (time or id but given in text form for p_value), return the name of the child partition that that value would exist in. - If using epoch time partitioning, give the timestamp value, NOT the integer epoch value (use to_timestamp() to convert an epoch value). - Returns a child table name whether the child table actually exists or not - Also returns a raw value (suffix_timestamp or suffix_id) for the partition suffix for the given child table - Also returns a boolean value (table_exists) to say whether that child table actually exists

-$\begin{tabular}{ll} @extschema@.show_partition_info (p_child_table text, p_partition_interval text DEFAULT NULL, p_parent_table text DEFAULT NULL, OUT child_start_time timestamptz, OUT child_end_time timestamptz, OUT child_start_id bigint, OUT child_end_id bigint, OUT suffix text) RETURNS record \\ \end{tabular}$
+@extschema@.show_partition_info (p_child_table text, p_partition_interval text DEFAULT NULL, p_parent_table text DEFAULT NULL, OUT child_start_time timestamptz, OUT child_end_time timestamptz, OUT child_start_id bigint, OUT child_end_id bigint, OUT suffix text) RETURNS record

 - Given a schema-qualified child table name (p_child_table), return the relevant boundary values of that child as well as the suffix appended to the child table name. - p_partition_interval If given, return boundary results based on this interval.
 If not given, function looks up the interval stored in the part_config table for this partition set. - p_parent_table Optional argument that can be given when parent_table is known and to avoid a catalog lookup for the parent table associated with p_child_table. - OUT child_start_times & child_end_time Function returns values for these output parameters if the partition set is time-based.
-Otherwise outputs NULL. - OUT child_start_id & child_end_id Function returns values for these output parameters if the partition set is integer-based.
-Otherwise outputs NULL. - OUT suffix Outputs the text portition appended to the child table that identifies its contents minus the "p" (Ex "2020_01_30" OR "920000").
+Otherwise outputs NULL.
+Note that start value is INCLUSIVE and end value is EXCLUSIVE of the given child table boundaries, exactly as they are defined in the database. - OUT child_start_id & child_end_id Function returns values for these output parameters if the partition set is integer-based.
+Otherwise outputs NULL.
+Note that start value is INCLUSIVE and end value is EXCLUSIVE of the given child table boundaries, exactly as they are defined in the database. - OUT suffix Outputs the text portition appended to the child table that identifies its contents minus the "p" (Ex "2020_01_30" OR "920000").
 Useful for generating your own suffixes for partitioning similar to how pgpartman does it.